 The Corporation has completed numerous transactions as part of its Mitchell-Lama Restructuring Program, an affordable housing preservation program.
-The following Multi-Family Housing Revenue Bonds were issued prior to the current fiscal year: 2004 Series D, 2004 Series E-1, 2004 Series E-2, 2005 Series A-1, 2005 Series A-2, 2005 Series F-1, 2005 Series F-2, 2005 Series J-1, 2005 Series J-2, 2006 Series D-1, 2006 Series D-2, 2008 Series C-1, 2008 Series C-2, 2008 Series G-1, 2008 Series G-2 and, this fiscal year, 2008 Series J and 2008 Series L (collectively, "Mitchell-Lama Restructuring Bonds"), in which HDC funded, in addition to various new first and second mortgage loans, the acquisition of participation interests in City-owned second mortgages and associated cash flows.
+The following Multi-Family Housing Revenue Bonds were issued prior to the current fiscal year: 2004 Series D, 2004 Series E-1, 2004 Series E-2, 2005 Series A-1, 2005 Series A-2, 2005 Series F-1, 2005 Series F-2, 2005 Series J-1, 2005 Series J-2, 2006 Series D-1, 2006 Series D-2, 2008 Series C-1, 2008 Series C-2, 2008 Series G-1, 2008 Series H and, this fiscal year, 2010 Series G and a portion of 2010 Series H

+("Mitchell-Lama Restructuring Bonds"), in which HDC funded, in addition to various new first and second mortgage loans, the acquisition of participation interests in City-owned second mortgages and associated cash flows.
 As long as any Mitchell-Lama Restructuring Bonds are outstanding, all cash flows from the purchased interests must be applied to debt service on such bonds.
 Once all such bonds are retired, HDC's participation interests revert to the City.
 HDC also sold to the City a residual interest in the second mortgage loans the Corporation originated.
 These loans also transfer to the City when the bonds are retired.
-At October 31, 2009, the Corporation's payable to the City under the Mitchell-Lama Restructuring Bonds program was \$312,486,000.
+At October 31, 2010, the Corporation's payable to the City under the Mitchell-Lama Restructuring Bonds program was \$316,547,000.